wwrechard/pydlm/README.md

 drm.plot()
 ```

-`dynamic` is the component for dynamically changed control variables, which accepts `features` as its argument.
+`dynamic` is the component for modeling dynamically changing predictors, which accepts `features` as its argument.
 The above code plots the fitted result (top left)

 <p align="center">
 <img src="/doc/source/img/unemployment_7.png" width=48%/>